Even though I won the genetic & cultural & socioeconomic lottery (except for being born female), I know what it is to be ugly.

 “I didn’t say that,” he says.

 “I heard you,” I tell him.
 “I was all the way over there.
 And I get it.
-I like sex too, but as a woman, hearing something like that, said so loudly, here, in public, in the way you said it, I really felt uncomfortable.”
+I like sex too, but as a woman, hearing something like that, said so loudly, here, in public, in the way you said it, I felt really uncomfortable, and I wanted you to know that.”

-“I don’t know what you’re talking about,” he says, and he turns away again.
+“I don’t know what you’re talking about,” he says, turning away again and walking up the sidewalk.

-“Well, now you do,” I call after him, “Because I told you.”
+“Well, now you do,” I call after him, “Because I’ve told you.”

 Despite my years as an educator, I am unprepared for what happens next.